VulknData/vulkn/docs/getting_started.md

     replace=True)
 ```

-The ```fromVector()``` call returns a ```DataFrame```.
-This is a standard relational 'table' (or query) similar to DataFrames found within other data projects.
-Now we can execute aggregations and queries, including joins and subqueries with other DataFrames against this object.
+The ```fromVector()``` call returns a ```DataTable```.
+This is a standard relational 'table' (or query) similar to DataTables found within other data projects.
+Now we can execute aggregations and queries, including joins and subqueries with other DataTables against this object.

 ```python
 >>> data.count().show()